Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 The sclera and the eye's intraocular pressure (IOP) work together to keep the eyeball in its proper shape.
 The sclera's hard, fibrous structure shields the eye from major harm from external stress, including laceration and rupture.
 The muscles around the eyes that govern eye movement also have a strong attachment point in the sclera.

-What are The Most Typical Blue Sclera Causes?
+What are The Most Common Causes of Blue Sclera?

 Genetic disorders such as osteogenesis imperfecta are among the causes of blue sclera.